gullerya/object-observer/docs/performance-report.md

 All of those mutations are being watched by the listeners mentioned above and the counters are being verified to match the expectations.

 Below are results of those tests, where 'one' is the time of a single operation in average achieved with division of time for 'all' on the number of iterations.
-All times are given in 'ms', meaning that cost of a single operation on Chrome is usually half to few nanoseconds while climbing to a dozen/s of nanoseconds on Edge (see remark below related to Edge):
+All times are given in 'ms', meaning that cost of a single operation on Chrome and Chromium-Edge is usually half to few nanoseconds.
+Firefox values are slightly higher (worse).
+Old Edge results are brough for historical reasons only.

 <table>
     <tr>